 If workers have young children, they will have an extra layer of responsibility to add to their daily work plan.
 Encouraging flexible working patterns to help balance home working with parenting commitments is a good way to support them, especially if they need to focus on complex tasks.
 It’s important to deal with any HR issues with understanding and empathy, as employee well-being should be a priority right now.

 According to our latest 360 Well-Being Survey, 64% of global workers admit to working in an “always on” environment.
 They constantly feel the need to access work emails, attend work calls or check mobile phones for work purposes out of normal office hours, and this will be heightened as we adjust to working from home.

-Now more than ever, employers need to look after employees’ health and well-being to avoid employee burnout, boost morale and increase productivity from those who may be struggling with long working hours at home.
-It’s important that employees feel supported, and that a culture is built that encourages people to open up about how they’re feeling.
+Now more than ever, organisations need to look after their workforces’ health and well-being to avoid burnout, boost morale and increase productivity from those who may be struggling with long working hours at home.
+It’s important that individuals feel supported, and that a culture is built that encourages people to open up about how they’re feeling.
 Perhaps even increase the level of support provided to staff and adjust the resourcing plans accordingly.